j0ly/FirstProject/REPORT.md

 Again, use SSL (see the link in Readme for details)!

 But there are many requirements when handling credit card data, see https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard<br>
-Regarding the session cookie and admin credentials, see the A2-fix.

 ## A7
 The database credentials are stored in an easy to guess plaintext config file, inside the web-root, and is lacking access control.